Guantanamo military commission: History

 As explained by the Congressional Research Service, the United States first used military commissions to try enemy belligerents accused of war crimes during the occupation in Mexico in 1847, made use of them in the Civil War and in the Philippine Insurrection, and then again in the aftermath of World War II.
-For the next fifty years, the U.S. relied on its established federal court and military justice systems to prosecute alleged war crimes and terrorism offenses.
+In Ex parte Quirin, 317 U.S. 1 (1942), the United States Supreme Court upheld the jurisdiction of a military tribunal over eight German saboteurs captured in the United States during World War II.
+Quirin has been cited as a precedent for the trial by military commission of unlawful combatants.
+For the next fifty years, however, the U.S. relied on its established federal court and military justice systems to prosecute alleged war crimes and terrorism offenses.

 On November 13, 2001, President Bush issued a military order governing the "Detention, Treatment, and Trial of Certain Non-Citizens in the War Against Terrorism".
-The military order effectively established the novel military commissions at Guantanamo Bay, which began in 2004 with charges against four Guantanamo detainees.
+The order effectively established the military commissions at Guantanamo Bay, which began in February 2004 with charges against four Guantanamo detainees, although the infrastructure for the commissions was established in March 2002 and early-to-mid 2003 with the issuance of numerous Military Commission Orders and Military Commission Instructions.

-In 2006, the Supreme Court struck down the military commissions (in Hamdan v.
+In 2006, the US Supreme Court struck down the military commissions (in Hamdan v.
 Rumsfeld), determining that the commissions violated both the Uniform Code of Military Justice and the 1949 Geneva Conventions.
 In response, and in order to permit the commissions to go forward, Congress passed the Military Commissions Act of 2006 (MCA).
 Congress significantly amended the MCA in 2009.
 In 2019, exercising authority granted to him under the MCA, the Secretary of Defense published an updated Manual for Military Commissions, which sets forth the current procedures that govern the commissions.

 Costs

 According to the United States Government Accountability Office (GAO), from fiscal years 2012 to 2018 the Department of Defense spent $679.6 million on the military commissions.
-Defense Department officials told GAO that the department plans to spend almost $1.0 billion more from fiscal year 2019 through at least fiscal year 2023.
+Defense Department officials told GAO that the department plans to spend almost $1 billion more from fiscal year 2019 through at least fiscal year 2023.